inkstitch/inkstitch/collections/_docs/en/003-002-running-stitch.md

 Select the stroke and go to `Object > Fill and Stroke...` and choose one of the dashed lines in the `Stroke style` tab.

 Open [`Extensions > Ink/Stitch  > Params`](/docs/params/#stroke-params) to change parameters to your needs.

+The stitch direction can be influenced by the path direction.
+If you want to swap the starting and ending point of your running stitch run `Path > Reverse`.

 **Info:** In order to avoid rounding corners, an extra stitch will be added at the point of any sharp corners.
 {: .notice--info style="clear: both;" }